Composite data handling

 Name Type Required Description

-blockLength Integer 8-32 bits Yes Length of the fixed-size block of the given message.
+blockLength Integer 8-32 bits Yes Length of fixed-size block for one group element.

-numInGroup uint16 Yes The number of elements of the repating group.
+numInGroup uint16 Yes Number of elements in the group.

-numGroups No Number of repeating groups on the top level of the repeating group.
+numGroups Integer No Number of nested groups on top level of group element.

 Decimal